What is the legal framework (legislation/regulations) governing bribery and corruption in your jurisdiction?

 As a practical matter, companies should have a well-developed compliance program in place to mitigate potential liability and penalties.
 This is obviously important when it comes to policies covering dealings with government officials, but equally important will be compliance with procedures governing dealings with agents and contractors, and the ongoing training of employees on compliance with the company’s program.

-One specific area where an effective compliance program may limit corporate exposure is with respect to offences under section 22.2(1)(c) of the Criminal Code, where a senior officer who knows that a representative of the corporation is or is about to be a party to an offence, fails to take “all reasonable measures to stop them from being a party to the offence”.
-The law remains unsettled in this regard, however if a compliance program spells out mandatory steps to be followed that are considered “reasonable measures”, it may qualify as a defense where the area of conduct was under the supervision of senior officers.
-Such a program, however, will not be a defense at the senior officer level, but may serve in mitigation of sentence.
+One specific area where an effective compliance program may limit corporate exposure is with respect to offences under section 22.2(1)(c) of the Criminal Code.
+This section deals with the responsibility of an organization for the acts of senior officers where the senior officer intends to benefit the organization (including by directing others) or where a senior officer, who knows that a representative of the corporation is or is about to be a party to an offence, fails to take “all reasonable measures to stop them from being a party to the offence”.
+While the law remains unsettled, if a compliance program spells out mandatory steps that are considered “reasonable measures”, it may qualify as a defense where the area of conduct was under the supervision of senior officers.
+Such a program, however, will not be a defense at the senior officer level, but may serve in mitigation of the sentence.

-The law in Canada has recognized a number of high-level elements that make up an effective compliance program.
+Canadian law has recognized a number of high-level elements that make up an effective compliance program.
 These elements include:

 - Top Level Commitment: This requires that senior officers specifically address bribery risks.